-A new 3D four-fold interpenetrated dia-like luminescent Zn(II)-based metal–organic framework: sensitive detection of Fe3+, Cr2O72-, CrO42− in water and nitrobenzene in ethanol†
+A new 3D four-fold interpenetrated dia-like luminescent Zn(ii)-based metal–organic framework: the sensitive detection of Fe3+, Cr2O72−, and CrO42− in water, and nitrobenzene in ethanol†

-A new three-dimensional zinc-based metal–organic framework (MOF), namely, [Zn2(4,4′-nba)2(1,4-bib)2]n (1), where 4,4′-H2nba = 3-nitro-4,4′-biphenyldicarboxylic acid and 1,4-bib = 1,4-bis(imidazole-1-ylmethyl)benzene, has been solvothermally synthesized and structurally characterized by single-crystal X-ray diffraction, IR spectroscopy, elemental, thermogravimetric, and Hirshfeld surface analyses.
-In the crystal structure of 1, oxygen and nitrogen atoms of two 4,4′-nba2− and two 1,4-bib ligands bind to the metal ion, leaving an irregular tetrahedral geometry.
-The 4,4′-nba2− and 1,4-bib ligands serve as linear bidentate linkers to form a four-fold interpenetrated 3D framework with a dia-like topology.
-Luminescence studies revealed that 1 can be used as highly sensitive multi-responsive luminescent sensors for sensing Fe3+, Cr2O72- and CrO42− in H2O and nitrobenzene in C2H5OH.
-The detection limits of Fe3+, Cr2O72−, CrO42− and nitrobenzene can reach 1.76 μM, 3.25 μM, 3.8 µM, and 0.19 μM, respectively.
+A new three-dimensional zinc-based metal–organic framework, namely [Zn2(4,4′-nba)2(1,4-bib)2]n (1), where 4,4′-H2nba = 3-nitro-4,4′-biphenyldicarboxylic acid and 1,4-bib = 1,4-bis(imidazole-1-ylmethyl)benzene, has been solvothermally synthesized and structurally characterized via single-crystal X-ray diffraction, IR spectroscopic, elemental, thermogravimetric, and Hirshfeld surface analyses.
+In the crystal structure of 1, the oxygen and nitrogen atoms of two 4,4′-nba2− and two 1,4-bib ligands bind to the metal ion, creating irregular tetrahedral geometry.
+The 4,4′-nba2− and 1,4-bib ligands serve as linear bidentate linkers to form a four-fold interpenetrated 3D framework with dia-like topology.
+Luminescence studies revealed that 1 can be used as a highly sensitive multi-responsive luminescent sensor for sensing Fe3+, Cr2O72−, and CrO42− in H2O, and nitrobenzene in C2H5OH.
+The detection limits of Fe3+, Cr2O72−, CrO42− and nitrobenzene can reach 1.76 μM, 3.25 μM, 3.8 μM and 0.19 μM, respectively.
 Moreover, 1 can be recycled at least five times for sensing Fe(III) and Cr(VI).
-The sensitive and stable ability of 1, 1@Fe3+, 1@Cr2O72-, and 1@CrO42− were also investigated at different pH and temperature.
-1 exhibited satisfactory sensing abilities when the pH was ranged from 3 to 10, and the temperature from 5 °C to 75 °C, indicating that 1 could act as a fluorescent probe for Fe3+ under physiological pH conditions.
-These results support that 1 has good anti-interference ability and potential application for sensing Fe(III), Cr(VI) and nitrobenzene in real environments.
+The sensitivity and stability of 1, 1@Fe3+, 1@Cr2O72, and 1@CrO42− were also investigated at different pH and temperature values.
+1 exhibited satisfactory sensing abilities when the pH ranged from 3 to 10, and the temperature ranged from 5 °C to 75 °C, indicating that 1 could act as a fluorescent probe for Fe3+ under physiological pH conditions.
+These results support the idea that 1 has good anti-interference abilities and potential for sensing Fe(III), Cr(VI) and nitrobenzene in real environments.
 In addition, the possible fluorescence quenching mechanism was explored in this paper.